comfora/.github/docs/index.md

 We aim to **change that.** Since our inception in June 2025, Comfora has and will be listening to the community, no matter if the community is mad or not.

-!!!
-Danger "Moving away from Material for MkDocs to Zensical"
+!!! danger "Moving away from Material for MkDocs to Zensical"
     **TL;DR Project maintainers have put [Material for MkDocs in Maintenance Mode](https://github.com/squidfunk/mkdocs-material/issues/8523) in favor of developing Zensical.**

     We are beginning to move to Zensical meaning certain aspects of the original website are now gone *temporarily* as we focus on migrating to a new system.
 Please bear with us.